 Leah Beeferman

-news bio cv video sound contact
+installs works news bio cv video sound contact

 Leah Beeferman works with digital image-making, video, text, and sound.
 Her work explores and abstracts the shifting relationships between measurement and uncertainty as they relate to landscape and weather at a variety of scales.

 Beeferman has participated in many residencies including LMCC Workspace, New York; The Arctic Circle, Svalbard; Tiputini Biodiversity Research Station, Ecuador; Climate Whirl/Hyytiälä Forest Research Station, Finland; ArsBioarctica, Finland; Mustarinda, Finland; Digital Painting Atelier, OCAD, Toronto; and Sirius, Ireland.
 Her work has been discussed in publications such as BOMB, Objektiv, Temporary Art Review, Art in Print, Rhizome, and ArtPulse.
-She has written artist texts for Contemporary Art Stavanger and Taupe Magazine.
+She has written artist texts for PUBLIC Journal, Contemporary Art Stavanger, and Taupe Magazine.
 In 2022, Rooftop Press (Helsinki) published a written conversation between Beeferman and artist Tuukka Kaila: If you show me what you know, can I tell you what I see?
 In 2016 she published Triple Point, an artist book, with Lodret Vandret (Copenhagen).

 Beeferman received an MFA from Virginia Commonwealth University (2010) and a BA from Brown University (2004) and was the recipient of a Fulbright Scholar Grant to Finland (2016-17).
 Beeferman is now based in Providence, where she teaches at the Rhode Island School of Design.